Waterfall Hiking Trail

 ★★★★☆ Easy / Phoenix Area:

 This super-easy trail, packed with engaging educational perks, sets a high bar for quality family time outdoors!
-Kids as young as two will have a blast criss crossing the wide, level pathway to check out the abundant, centuries old, Native American hieroglyphics carved into the boulders on either side of the Waterfall Hiking Trail.
-And squeals of delight are sure to ensue when they find the surprise treasure hiding at the trail’s end: a cold, clear pool of water at the base of a mysterious hundred foot high canyon.
-Here they can take off their shoes and dip their toes into the water for a frosty rush prior to the short walk back.
-For an added bonus, the park facilities (which include playgrounds, swing sets, covered picnic areas and fully functional restrooms) make for a family day out loaded with options.
+Kids as young as two will have a blast criss crossing the wide, level pathway to check out the centuries old, Native American hieroglyphics alongside the Waterfall Hiking Trail.
+Squeals of delight are sure to ensue when they reach the surprise treasure hiding at the trail’s end.
+Here, after rainy days, a cold pool forms at the base of a tall, dripping canyon.
+It’s perfect for a frosty toe dip before the walk back to the trailhead.
+Plus, the park is loaded with playgrounds, swing sets and covered picnic areas, perfect for a full day outdoors.

 TRAILHEAD: 20304 W. White Tank Mountain Road, Waddell • DIFFICULTY: easy • DISTANCE: 0.9 MILES (1.8 MILES RT) • APPROX. TIME: 1-1.5 HOURS • ELEVATION GAIN: minimal • APPROX. CALORIES BURNED: 200-250 RT • BEST TIME OF YEAR: sept.–may. • PETS: YES • KID FRIENDLY: ideal! • FACILITIES: YES • FEES: $7 Day Use (OR $85 ANNUAL Maricopa PARKs PASS)